 And on the Twelfth day of Christmas….A very lovely, tasty Christmas Day Lunch

-We all look forward to this christmas feast, and your dog will too, especially when he smells the joint cooking in the oven.
+We all look forward to this Christmas feast, and your dog will too, especially when he smells the joint cooking in the oven.
 If you do decide to feed your dog some cooked, white meat from the turkey or chicken, take care to remove any bones which are a hazard if swallowed, causing an obstruction or piercing in your dog’s digestive tract.
 When lunch is over, make sure you dispose of any meat carcass into an outside bin, well away from worktops where your pet can reach while you are out visiting the relatives.
 Don’t even think about offering your dog some Christmas pudding or a mince pie.
 They both contain raisins, which are very toxic and might cause kidney damage in our dogs.

-If you are having onions as an accompaniment to your lunch, in the gravy or stuffing, don’t be tempted to feed any morsels to the dog.
-These belong to the Alium plant species, and are toxic to animals whether eaten cooked or uncooked.
+If you have onions as an accompaniment to your lunch, in the gravy or stuffing, don’t be tempted to feed any morsels to the dog.
+These belong to the Alium plant species and are toxic to animals, whether eaten cooked or uncooked.
 Anaemia, damage to the red blood cells and stomach irritation can all arise from eating even small amounts.
 Health problems may not appear for several days after eating onions.